 Crossbelt seems so magical because it just discovers devices, mining software and allows compute unit configurations to travel from rig to rig.

 We plan to roll out support for ASICS in the near future since ASICS are becoming the bulk of mining rigs these days.
 Crossbelt was designed with ASIC support in mind, so adding support won’t be a problem.

 Where can Crossbelt be used?

-Crossbelt can be used on any supported x86_64 operating system with GPUs.
+Crossbelt can be used on any supported x86_64 linux operating system with GPUs.
 While Crossbelt was intended for blockchain mining, there is no reason it could not be used for other purposes such as ML systems that also utilize GPUs.

 Is Windows supported?

 At this time windows is not supported.
 We don’t really like windows and there are many other options to choose from when it comes to miner managers.